pi-star-2025/pi_star/EYE_CANDY.md

 PUSH OUT

 It’s all based on the overall push IN/OUT of the belly button air.

-Technically that used to determine alpha/beta.
+Technically that is used to determine alpha/beta.
 Sender/receiver.
 Queen/worker.

 The ears make the same decisions